dracarys20/cloud/README.md

 - gives you ablity to scale elastically, both up or down as needed.
 - hefty upfront costs of buying and maintaining on-prem hardware is eliminated (for public & hybrid  cloud ppl).
 - Large distribution with high tech network facilities makes sure there exsists no down-time and slow responses (again for public & hybrid cloud ppl).
-- Cloud simplifies backup, disaster recovery, and business continuity.
-The data will be available in multiple secure locations.
+- Cloud simplifies backup, disaster recovery, and business continuity as the data will be available in multiple locations.

+**Amazon Web Services** provides a highly available technology infrastructure platform with multiple locations worldwide.
+- These locations are composed of regions (seperate geographical area) and Availability Zones (isolated locations in region).
+- Availability Zones are physically separated within a typical metropolitan region and are located in lower-risk flood plains.
+- They are provided with uninterruptable power supply and  redundantly connected to multiple tier-1 transit providers.
+- This enables organizations to place resources and data in multiple locations around the globe.
+Helping to protect the confidentiality, integrity, and availability of systems and data is of utmost priority to AWS.